oliveigah/klife_protocol/README.md

 In order to prevent race conditions with kafka initialization is recommended to wait a couple seconds between `bash run-kafka.sh` and `mix test`.

-Running the tests may fail on the first attempt due to all topics being created while the tests are in progress.
-In such cases, running the tests again usually resolves the issue.

 If you want to run tests using a SSL connection, you can use an env var `CONN_MODE=SSL` like this:

 ```